Larry McBurney

 Lawrence McBurney is an American politician serving in the Iowa House of Representatives.
 He is a Democrat.

 Early life

 McBurney served in the Iowa Air National Guard from 2003 to 2014 and worked for Wells Fargo.

 McBurney married Lusita, who leads the Filipino American Society of Iowa, in 2021.
 His father Larry Dwaine McBurney died in 2024.

 Political career

 McBurney first ran for the Urbandale City Council in 2019, was elected in 2021, and ran against Jason Menke in the Democratic Party primary for the District 44 of the Iowa House of Representatives in 2024.
 McBurney advanced to the general election, defeating Libertarian Party candidate Jake Heard.

+Committee assignments

+As of January 2025, McBurney serves on the following committees in the Iowa House.